JasminaPr/CppND-Capstone-Breakout/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./Breakout`.

+## Overview of the code structure

+### Game loop
+Code is structured into the main known loop: Input, Update and Render.
+* Input is handled by getting the keys left and right arrow from the keyboard which moves the paddle.
+* Update in each frame updates position of the ball, position of the paddle and checks whether there were any of the following collisions: paddle-ball colision, paddle-playing field edge colision, ball-playing field edge colision and finally ball-brick colision.
+In case ball hits the lower edge of the playing field and goes beyond the reach of the paddle, ball is set to not alive anymore.
+* Render renders each individual entity depending on the update in previous step.

+### Entities in the game
+Code is structured in Object-Oriented manner, therefore each entity is a class, with some of the additional classes.
+#### Entity
+Class entity is a parent class to all other actors in the playing filed.
+These include: ball, paddle, board with bricks.
+#### Ball
+Class Ball is a child class of class Entity.
+Position and dimensions memebers are gained from the parent class.
+There are also additional members and functions related to the ball, such as checking whether the ball has colided with the edges of the playing field.
+#### Paddle
+Paddle is also a child class of the class Entity.
+It is responsive to the user input via keyboard.
+Also contains other methods, such as checking whether the paddle has collided with the edges of the playing field.
+#### Board
+Exactly as Ball and Paddle, Board is also a child of the class Entity.
+Board contains predefined number of bricks.
+Goal of the game is to destroy all the bricks using Ball and Paddle.
+#### Game
+Class Game is inherited from the starter repo.
+IIts function Run() contains main game loop functions - input, update and render.
+#### Controller
+Also inherited from starter repo, except that in this project it controls the Paddle.
+Paddle can move only in left or right direction.
+#### Renderer
+Renderer is also inherited from starter repo, it renders the playing field and main actors.

+### Satisfying the necessary rubric